ustaxcourt/ef-cms/docsify/testing.md

 - `npm run test:pa11y:3`
 - `npm run test:pa11y:4`

-The main reason for this is because we notice that pa11y seems to eat up memory our CI/CD pipeline and cause the docker containers to throw out of memory exceptions.
-Currently, our best fix was to split up these test suites into smaller suites.
+The main reason for this is that we've noticed that Pa11y seems to eat up memory in our CI/CD pipeline and cause the Docker containers to throw `out of memory` exceptions.
+Currently, our best fix involves splitting up these test suites into smaller suites.

 ### Accessibility HTML_CodeSniffer Bookmarklet

-The following bookmarklet is useful for running pa11y directly on the page you are viewing.
+The following bookmarklet is useful for running Pa11y directly on the page you are viewing.
 The following link should have instruction on how to setup and use:

 https://squizlabs.github.io/HTML_CodeSniffer/

 ## Testing Everything via Docker

-!> developer don't develop with docker locally, so this might not work as expected
+!> developers don't develop with docker locally, so this might not work as expected

 If needed, you can run all the tests locally by running the following: